weatherfish/DexKnifePlugin/README.md

         dependencies {
             ....
-            classpath 'com.android.tools.build:gradle:2.1.0'  // or other
+            classpath 'com.android.tools.build:gradle:2.1.2'  // or other
-            classpath 'com.ceabie.dextools:gradle-dexknife-plugin:1.5.2' // Experimental
+            classpath 'com.ceabie.dextools:gradle-dexknife-plugin:1.5.3' // Experimental
-            // if com.android.tools.build:gradle < 1.5.0, use 1.3.2
-            // classpath 'com.ceabie.dextools:gradle-dexknife-plugin:1.3.2'
         }
     }

-  **please make sure gradle version is compatible with the android gradle plugin, otherwise it can causes some sync error, such as:
+**please make sure gradle version is compatible with the android gradle plugin, otherwise it can causes some sync error, such as:<br />
 Gradle sync failed: Unable to load class 'com.android.builder.core.EvaluationErrorReporter'.**

-2、Create a 'dexknife.txt' in your App's module, and config the patterns of classes path that wants to put into sencond dex.<br/>
+2、Create a 'dexknife.txt' in your App's module, and config the patterns of classes path that wants to put into sencond dex.

     Patterns may include: